yiisoft/db-pgsql/docs/en/testing.md

 export YIISOFT_DB_PGSQL_TEST_HOST=172.17.0.3
 ````

-> Environment variable `YIISOFT_DB_PGSQL_TEST_HOST` usage only for this package testing.
-It's not need and not work for
+> Environment variable `YIISOFT_DB_PGSQL_TEST_HOST` is used only for this package testing.
+It's not needed for and isn't used in
-> your application or library that used `yiisoft/db-pgsql`.
+> your application or package that uses `yiisoft/db-pgsql`.

 ## Unit testing